aovabo/blogger/testdata/posts/vcandstartup.md

 I also keep up-to-date with scientific research, articles, and patents that are related to what we do at Ovabor Labs.
 I keep an eye on market trends, competition, and important changes in the industry.
 I work to connect with important people, competitors, and experts, and I make investment plans based on our research.

 For each project, I look at the key scientific and technical risks.
 I also identify who could be competitors or partners for the project.
 I check the project's R&D plan and business strategy, and help prepare notes for internal investment meetings, which includes making pitch decks.
-My work helps drive Ovabor Labs forward in the tech business world.

 ## Blockquote